openrecordz/openrecordz-server/README.md

 ```

 ## HornetQ
-* Create an openrecordz-data folder on your server
+* HornetQ data is automatically saved to ../openrecordz-data folder
-* Update the file ./src/main/resources/hornetq-configuration.xml with the path of the openrecordz-data folder
+* If you want you can change it on ./src/main/resources/hornetq-configuration.xml

 # Run